-These studies provide conclusive scientific evidence that vitamin D prevents Flu and Cold.
+These studies provide conclusive scientific evidence that Vitamin D helps prevent Flu and Cold.

-Does Vitamin D Help to Treat Common Cold?
+Does Vitamin D Help to Treat the Common Cold?

-Several studies show beneficial effects of vitamin D to treat Common Cold, In a rigorous analysis of these studies, the authors from Italy concluded usefulness of Vitamin D as well as Vitamin C, Zinc and Echinacea in treating Common Cold.3
+Several studies show beneficial effects of Vitamin D to treat the Common Cold.
+In a rigorous analysis of these studies, the authors from Italy concluded the usefulness of Vitamin D as well as Vitamin C, Zinc and Echinacea in treating the Common Cold.3

 How Much Vitamin D to Prevent Flu and Colds?